lexfp/fpvradar/README.md

 see https://www.stderr.nl/Blog/Hardware/RaspberryPi/PowerButton.html
 You will also need to wire a momentary switch/button between GPIO3(pin 5) & Ground.
 Pressing it once will shutdown the system (wait until all the lights die before unplugging) and pressing it again will start up the system.

+5) Buzzer (optional) - wire positive to GPIO17 and black to any ground.

-5) Install the following libraries:
+6) Install the following libraries:
 sudo apt-get update
 sudo apt-get install python-requests
 sudo apt install python-gpiozero
 sudo apt install python-geopy
 sudo apt install git

-6) Set up GPS:
+7) Set up GPS:
 For reference, you can use the following site (but follow my instructions instead since they differ a bit):
 https://maker.pro/raspberry-pi/tutorial/how-to-use-a-gps-receiver-with-raspberry-pi-4
 You can use various GPS modules, but I have chosen to use the Beitian 220.
 For wiring, you can use any of the 5v and grounds.
 I chose pins 4 & 6.
 The GPS rx will go to the tx on the pi and vice versa.
 In the case of the beitian 220, the green wire will go to pin 8 (GPIO14) and the white wire will go to pin 10 (GPIO15).